COLLEGE SEARCH CONSULTING

 Dr. Weed knows how important it is to get the right adviser.
 Click on the "Make an Appointment" button below to schedule a free half hour introductory consult via phone or Skype.
 If you’d like to schedule your first full hour at his normal rate of $150 for the first hour, ($75 per conversation for any follow-ups), please contact him via his Appointment scheduling tool.

-Please note, Dr. Weed charges $75 per individual essay no matter how many rewrites are required.
-So, if a school has 5 required statements the total charge for edits on your essays will be $350 no matter how many revisions are needed, not including needed phone conversations.
+Please note, Dr. Weed charges $150 per set of college essays no matter how many rewrites are required for that campus.
+So, if you apply to five colleges with his assistance he will charge $750 total for all of the editing time on your personal statements for those five campuses not including any follow-up phone calls.
 Dr. Weed will discuss lower rates if your economic circumstances require this.

 If you’re a teacher or administrator, below are also a few endorsements from teachers and an administrator for his presentations to groups of students.